MarluxGitHub/GoCommandLineTools/README.md

 # GoCommandLineTools
-Tools from the bool Go Command Line Tools
+Tools from the book Go Command Line Tools